CU-DSI-Scholars/site-source/content/post/2019-12-05-call-for-faculty-participation-dsi-scholars-spring-summer-2020.md

 <!--more-->

-+ **Funding support**: Funding support: The DSI will support faculty by providing stipend funds for selected scholars up to $2,500 each.
++ **Funding support**: The DSI will support faculty by providing stipend funds for selected scholars up to $2,500 each.
 Approximately 20 such stipend funds will be awarded.
 Allocation of funds will be made via a first-come-first-serve need-based process, with efforts to balance allocation across disciplines and to support novel interdisciplinary research.

-+ **Administrative support**: Administrative support: The DSI education committee will **collect** faculty-submitted internship positions and create an umbrella application page to solicit student applications.
++ **Administrative support**: The DSI education committee will **collect** faculty-submitted internship positions and create an umbrella application page to solicit student applications.
 The collected applications for each position will be compiled and sent to the hosting faculty/center/lab for review.
 The faculty/center/lab will **review, identify and notify** the Scholars for their own projects.

 + **Intellectual support** via the DSI Scholars enrichment activities: The DSI education committee will organize the following enrichment activities for the DSI Scholars Program.